Anknoit/Anknoit/README.md

 Developing AI, Cloud Enabled Applications for Telecom and IoT
 ---------------------------------------------------------------

-Software developer, AI enthusiast, and aspiring entrepreneur in Telecom and Finance.
+Software developer, AI enthusiast, and aspiring entrepreneur in Telecom and IoT.
 Passionate about building AI-driven telecom solutions, optimizing networks, and exploring global markets. and let me tell you one thing.......<br><b>I LOVE IT ❤️!!</b>

-* 🌍  I'm based in Pune
 * 🖥️  See my portfolio at [My Portfolio](http://anknoit.github.io/)
 * ✉️  You can contact me at [ankitjha8891@gmail.com](mailto:ankitjha8891@gmail.com)
 * 🧠  I love the idea of integration of Finance and Technology for new Investment Opportunities in the Future